 These bikes are no bargain on the highway, though.
 The WR450F’s 4-stroke power plant is thoroughly modern.
 It has dual-overhead cams and four titanium valves, so maintenance is a fraction of what it is on the antiquated but fun 2-stroke engines.

-The WR comes with a torquey 5-speed transmission, which has wider-than-normal gearing for a dirt bike.
+The WR comes with a torquey 5-speed transmission which has wider-than-normal gearing for a dirt bike.
 It pulls hard down low, perfect for getting off the line at stoplights and up ahead of dangerous traffic conditions.
-The wide gearing eases riding in technical off-road sections, as it reduces the need for constant shifting to stay in the power band.
-It is likewise perfect for urban environments.
+The wide gearing eases riding in technical off-road sections as well, as it reduces the need for constant shifting to stay in the power band.
+It is likewise perfect for urban environment to boot.

 Factory Headlight and Taillight

-The factory-installed headlight and taillight of the Yamaha are more than just a nice addition.
-They take much of the headache out of a street-legal conversion.
+The factory-installed headlight and taillight of the Yamaha WR450F are more than just a convenient addition.
+They take much of the headache out of a street legal dirt bike conversion.
 Because there is already a wiring harness, tying in turn signals is a much simpler task.
-The benefits of having these items already on a dirt bike cannot be overstated.
+The benefits of having these factory-installed items on a dirt bike cannot be overstated.